whage/thesis/thesis.md

 The question arises: are there languages that provide both safety and performance at the same time?
 I'll get back to this when discussing "Type systems and program performance".

-# A short history of type systems
-The first type systems appeared in the 1950s, when the designers of the Fortran language wanted to make numerical computations more efficient by distinguishing between integer-valued arithmetic expressions and real-valued ones.
-This allowed the compiler to generate the appropriate machine instruction making the program more efficient.
-[@tapl], [@tt-oop]

-> In the late 1950s and early 1960s, this classification was extended to structured data (arrays of records, etc.)
-> and higher-order functions.
-In the 1970s, a number of even richer concepts (parametric polymorphism,
-> abstract data types, module systems, and subtyping) were introduced, and type systems emerged as a field in its own right.
-> At the same time, computer scientists began to be aware of the connections between the type systems
-> found in programming languages and those studied in mathematical logic, leading to a rich interplay
-> that continues to the present.
-> [@tapl, p.
-10]

-**TODO:**

-- the different stages of development
-- important innovations
-- timeline

 # Related concepts